Back to Blog

 The Decision Framework

-Start with a Builder When:
+Start with a Builder When

-• You're pre-revenue or early-stage
+• You're pre-revenue or validating the business model

 • Your total budget is under $5,000